ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

  - Don't eat a lot of these foods in a day (to avoid feeling bloated / overfull):
    - broccoli

+### Food Priority List

+When given the option, try to pick foods towards the top of the list:

+ - Fish / Seafood
+ - Leafy Greens
+ - Brassicas (brussel sprouts, etc.)
+ - Eggs
+ - Peanuts / Legumes

 ### Old / Obselete?

  - Foods to eat when resting / zoning out: